business loans background image

 Does my B-BBEE status affect my chances of getting a business loan?

-• How attractive you are as a beneficiary of enterprise and supplier development programmes
+• It can make you more attractive for some enterprise and supplier development programmes

 Is it better to approach a bank directly or use a finance broker/advisor?

-A good, reputable broker or business-finance advisor can:
+A good broker or advisor may help you:

-• Help you package your financials and documents properly
+• Package your financials and documents more clearly

-• Match you with lenders who actually fund businesses like yours
+• Target lenders that actually fund businesses like yours

 Can I combine different types of funding for my business?